DeuxHuitHuit/random_entries_generator/README.md

 - [Select Box Link](http://symphonyextensions.com/extensions/selectbox_link_field/)
 - [Textbox](http://symphonyextensions.com/extensions/textboxfield/)

+### DELEGATES ###

+This extension also provides developers with two delegates, `EntriesPreCreateRandomData` and `EntriesPostCreateRandomData`.
+Delegates are fire once per field and offers developer the ability to change field and/or generated data.
+Check the [FieldAdapter::generateData() method](https://github.com/DeuxHuitHuit/random_entries_generator/blob/master/lib/class.fieldadapter.php) for more information on those delegates.

 ### Help, my field is blank!!! ###

 In order to generate data for a particular field, this extension requires a [field adapter](https://github.com/DeuxHuitHuit/random_entries_generator/blob/dev/lib/class.fieldadapter.php)